Co-President: Ida Mahmoudi, 3L

 VP Operations: Jessica Chung, 3L

 Jessica is a 3L in the English Common Law Program.
-Born and raised in Vancouver, she recently graduated from UBC with a BA in Psychology.
-Last year, Jessica volunteered as a workshop facilitator with LEAF and delivered presentations on workplace equality for high school students.
+Born and raised in Vancouver, Jessica graduated with a BA in Psychology from UBC.
+Due to her passion for advocacy and public legal education, Jessica has volunteered as a presenter for LEAF, OJEN, and PBSC.
 As a firm believer in the empowerment of women, Jessica is excited to return to UOAWL and assist with the many events that highlight women’s achievements in the legal profession.
-In her spare time, Jessica enjoys baking matcha lava cakes, kickboxing, and food photography.
+In her spare time, Jessica enjoys baking, watching movies, and exploring the city.

 VP Finance: Kate Cornish, 2L